 of James Dean on the west side of the Observatory.)
 The park itself has

-been used as a backdrop for hundreds of films, most recently "JURASSIC
+been used as a backdrop for hundreds of films, including "JURASSIC

 PARK" and 1991's "THE ROCKETEER."